microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 ### Task and dependency definition

 `fluid-build` uses task and dependency definitions to construct a build graph.
 It is used to determine which task and the order to run in.
-The default definitions are located in at the root `fluidBuild.config.cjs` file under the `tasks` property.
+The default definitions for packages are located in at the root `fluidBuild.config.cjs` file under the `tasks` property.
-This definitions applies to all packages in the repo.
+This definitions applies to all packages in the repo (but not release group root).
 Script tasks and dependencies specified in this default definitions doesn't have to appear on every package and will be ignored if it is not found.

 The task definitions is an object with task names as keys, the task dependencies and config to define the action of the task.